nepeivodaRS/urqmdVis/README.md

 1. **Open ParaView**:
    - Run ParaView and navigate to `File -> Load State`.
-   - Load the `partMassVar.pvsm` template.
+   - Load the `paraViewState-massVar.pvsm` template.

 2. **Load the CSV File Sequence**:
    - Right-click on `event3_frame_0.csv*` in the pipeline and select `Change File`.